huggingface/transformers/tests/sagemaker/README.md

 **Creating the update PR:**

-1. Update the two latest `buildspec.yaml` config for [pytorch](https://github.com/aws/deep-learning-containers/tree/master/huggingface/pytorch) and [tensorflow](https://github.com/aws/deep-learning-containers/tree/master/huggingface/tensorflow).
+1. Update the two latest `buildspec.yaml` config for [PyTorch](https://github.com/aws/deep-learning-containers/tree/master/huggingface/pytorch) and [TensorFlow](https://github.com/aws/deep-learning-containers/tree/master/huggingface/tensorflow).
 The two latest `buildspec.yaml` are the `buildspec.yaml` without a version tag and the one with the highest framework version, e.g. `buildspec-1-7-1.yml` and not `buildspec-1-6.yml`.

 To update the `buildspec.yaml` we need to adjust either the `transformers_version` or the `datasets_version` or both.
-Example for upgrading to `transformers 4.5.0` and `datasets` `1.6.0`.
+Example for upgrading to `transformers 4.5.0` and `datasets 1.6.0`.
 ```yaml
 account_id: &ACCOUNT_ID <set-$ACCOUNT_ID-in-environment>
 region: &REGION <set-$REGION-in-environment>